 Mudai Lounge is having a show with Pony Village, The Horde & The Harem (Seattle), and Future Historians.
 I really like Pony Village.
 I am pretty sure that if you are a fan of indie type musics, that you will like Pony Village too.
 I have not seen Future Historians but they have graced my posts before.
 They find themselves on good bills.
 The show is FREE and starts at 9 PM.

-If you see me at these shows please say, "Hi".
-I current sport a beard a chubby for Portland music.
+If you see me at any of these shows please say, "Hi".
+It is a sure fire way for me to think you are cool.

 Blue Cranes covering Wayne Horvitz's Love Love Love.
 I bet they get to Wayne to join in tonight at TaborSpace.